 - read their submission criteria and if you have relevant niche topics to contribute

+III.
 Technical SEO: How to make sure Google finds your site

 Technical SEO is simply about making sure Google can find and index your pages.